Remember this simple formula and set the correct shutter speed every time you’re recording:

 SHUTTER SPEED = FRAMES PER SECOND (FPS) x 2

-For example, if shooting at 23.976 FPS, multiply 23.976 x 2 = 47.952, so your proper shutter speed should be 1/48 sec.
+For example, if filming at 23.976 FPS, multiply 23.976 x 2 = 47.952, so your proper shutter speed should be 1/48 sec.
 If your camera doesn’t have that exact shutter speed stop, round it up to the closest available, which is 1/50 sec.
 This will give your footage a natural motion blur.

-You might have had certain clips or sometimes entire shoots declined by the editors saying that "the motion is off," or you’ve used an incorrect shutter speed.
+You might have had certain clips or sometimes entire series declined by the editors saying that "the motion is off," or you’ve used an incorrect shutter speed.
 What does this mean?
 Visually, this means that the motion blur looks unnatural.

 We can thank Hollywood for "training" us to perceive motion in a certain way when we view moving images.
 What we perceive to be “natural” is a rate of 23.976 frames per second (commonly rounded up and referred to as 24 FPS).
 This is the frame rate traditionally used in film, video and television that we call "cinematic."